limjianhui789/SplitBill/DEPLOY_README.md

 3. Configure the webhook:
    - Payload URL: `http://your-server-ip:9000/webhook`
    - Content type: `application/json`
-   - Secret: Use the same secret you configured in the `.env` file
+   - Secret: Use the webhook secret that was generated during setup
    - Events: Select "Just the push event"
    - Active: Check this box